stat20-summer/website/content/lectures/07/index.md

   url: https://stat20summer.netlify.app/lectures/07/lecture7.html
 ---

 Today we will be spending most of our time on Data Visualization!
-We will discuss scatter plots, the phenonmenon of over-plotting and faceting.
+We will discuss scatter plots, the phenomenon of over-plotting and faceting.
 In doing so, we will also tackle the `logical` data type.